reddishshoib/reddishshoib/README.md

 - 👋 Hi, I’m @reddishshoib
-- 👀 I’m interested in DevOps, ML, Cloud Computing
+- 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning K8s and golang
+- 🌱 I’m currently learning JS and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to Internship
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 reddishshoib/reddishshoib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.